 - Access to a large pool of standardised patients; actors to add vital realism to your exams, plus fully equipped in-house make-up room and moulage.

-- Meeting rooms and conference/event hosting capacity for up to 200 delegates.
+- Meeting rooms, video conferencing suites, and conference/event hosting capacity for up to 200 delegates.

 An enviable equipment inventory